Statement of Governance Practices

 The REIT has adopted certain structures and procedures to ensure that effective governance practices are followed and that the Board of Trustees of Granite Real Estate Investment Trust and the Board of Directors of Granite REIT Inc. (collectively referred to as the “Board”) function independently of management.

-The Board has approved and adopted the Board and Board Committee Charters, the position descriptions of the Chair of the Board, the Chairs of each Board Committee and the Chief Executive Officer and the Code of Conduct and Ethics, the Anti-Bribery Policy, the Insider Trading and Blackout Policy and the Corporate Disclosure Policy of Granite Real Estate Inc., with such changes as may be reasonably required to apply to the stapled unit structure, including having regard to Granite Real Estate Investment Trust’s status as a mutual fund trust and as limited partner of Granite REIT Holdings Limited Partnership.The following provides a brief overview of Granite’s approach to governance.
+The Board has approved and adopted the Board and Board Committee Charters, the position descriptions of the Chair of the Board, the Chairs of each Board Committee and the Chief Executive Officer and the Code of Conduct and Ethics, the Anti-Bribery Policy, the Insider Trading and Blackout Policy and the Disclosure Policy of the REIT, with such changes as may be reasonably required to apply to the stapled unit structure, including having regard to Granite Real Estate Investment Trust’s status as a mutual fund trust and as limited partner of Granite REIT Holdings Limited Partnership.The following provides a brief overview of Granite’s approach to governance.

 Applicable Governance Requirements and Guidelines